Helsinki-NLP/Sami-MT/nodalida_2021_sami_nmt/README.md

 # NoDaLiDa 2021 fin-sme NMT with backtranslations

-This directory contains parallel training, development and test sets and [OpusFilter](https://github.com/Helsinki-NLP/OpusFilter) configuration files for creating backtranslations training sets as described in the NoDaLiDa 2021 paper (link will be added later).
+This directory contains parallel training, development and test sets and [OpusFilter](https://github.com/Helsinki-NLP/OpusFilter) configuration files for creating backtranslations training sets as described in the [NoDaLiDa 2021 paper](https://aclanthology.org/2021.nodalida-main.37/).

 ## Data sets